Lincoln High School (Yonkers, New York)

-Ninth and tenth grade academies

-Students are taught by a team of designated core area teachers using an interdisciplinary instruction method.
-The school provides a rich variety of academic support including study skills training, personalized learning, and individual counseling.

 Academy of Finance

 The Academy of Finance is a specialized high school program that prepares students for careers in the financial services industry through coursework and on-the-job experience.
 Because of growth in the financial services industry, many firms face an overwhelming need for more qualified employees.
 The Academy of Finance at Lincoln High School, in partnership with the Yonkers Chamber of Commerce, works to fill local employment needs by preparing students for careers in the financial services industry.
 Developed in 1982 by American Express and the New York Public Schools, the program was initiated in Yonkers in 1989.

-Academy students complete a four-year curriculum that includes courses in: computer technology, word processing/spread sheets/database design, Power Point presentations/web page design, accelerated accounting, economics, e-commerce, entrepreneurship, financial planning, banking and credit, public speaking, college electives, and insurance.
+Academy students complete a four-year curriculum that includes courses in: computer technology, word processing/spread sheets/database design, PowerPoint presentations/web page design, accelerated accounting, economics, e-commerce, entrepreneurship, financial planning, banking and credit, public speaking, college electives, and insurance.

 Additionally, students learn office dress codes and etiquette, resume preparation, and interview skills.

 In 2009–2010, The academy graduated 44 seniors who were awarded over $2.5 million in scholarships.